dxAdam/Kernel_Development/sync_tools/README.md

 ### contents:

-GCC-Inline-Assembly.pdf&nbsp; &nbsp; &nbsp; - A guide covering the basics of inline assembly
+GCC-Inline-Assembly.pdf&nbsp; &nbsp; &nbsp;- A guide covering the basics of inline assembly

 LockFreeQueues_Valois.pdf&nbsp;- A paper describing the implementation of a lock &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; free queue that ours is based off of